Rapid Black Hole Spin-down by Thick Magnetically Arrested Disks: Discussion and Conclusion

 \subsection{Semi-analytic Model of MAD Spin-down}

 We have used a suite of 3D GRMHD simulations of MADs from \cite{MAD_tchekho_2011,2012JPhCS.372a2040T,2015ASSL..414...45T} to study the BH spin evolution in MADs. \citet{2012JPhCS.372a2040T} were the first to find that a MAD will spin down a BH to an equilibrium spin of $a_{\rm eq}\approx 0.07$.
-Here, using the equations describing the BH spin evolution in time under the torques from the accretion disk and the jets, we showed that the MADs will cause the BH to rapidly spin down, such that the BH reaches its equilibrium spin after accreting only $50 \%$ of its initial mass (see Fig.~\ref{fig:spinev}).
+Here, using the equations describing the BH spin evolution in time under the torques from the accretion disk and the jets, as measured in a suite of 3D GRMHD simulations, we showed that MADs will cause the BH to rapidly spin down, such that the BH reaches its equilibrium spin after accreting only $50 \%$ of its initial mass (see Fig.~\ref{fig:spinev}).
 Indeed, BH spin-down by a MAD disk is much more efficient than the BH spin-up by a NT disk (see Fig.~\ref{fig:spinev}).

 Such a rapid spin-down might come as a surprise, because intuitively we think of accretion as spinning up the BH, by supplying it with the angular momentum.
 To understand the physics behind the MAD spin-down, we split up the torques acting on the BH into their hydrodynamic and magnetic components, as seen in Fig.~\ref{fig:spinup_param}.
-Figure~\ref{fig:Ang_Kep_drop} shows that some mechanism, likely magnetic fields threading the inner disk, robs the disk gas of its angular momentum before it can reach the BH: the MAD specific angular momentum lies below the Keplerian one and, in fact, it decreases towards the BH inside the innermost stable circular orbit (ISCO), inside of which the specific angular momentum is assumed to be constant in the NT model.
+Figure~\ref{fig:Ang_Kep_drop} shows that some mechanism, likely magnetic fields threading the inner disk, robs the disk gas of its angular momentum before it can reach the BH: the MAD specific angular momentum lies below the Keplerian one and, in fact, it decreases towards the BH within the innermost stable circular orbit (ISCO), inside of which the specific angular momentum is assumed to be constant in the NT model.
 We thus end up with a strongly sub-Keplerian disk whose specific angular momentum decreases even further inside the ISCO and hence carries into the BH very little angular momentum, which is available for spinning up the BH.